SerendpityZOEY/Fixr-RelevantCodeSearch/README.md

-# SolrProject
+# Solr Relevant Commit Search

-This application uses ReactJS to connect with Solr and fetching data.
-Also used Material UI and Materializecss.
+This application uses ReactJS to connect with Solr to search data.
+Applied Material UI and Materializecss for front-end.

 ## First Time Setup
 If you already have npm and node installed, you can skip this step.